 The principles outline what is required for providers to have shared goals of care discussions with adult patients and their whānau.
 They may also be applied to other patient groups, for example, children, upon further exploration of the experiences of those involved.

-We held national workshops in late 2017 and early 2018 with clinicians, consumers and organisations.
-These workshops reinforced the range of components and key principles associated with successful goals of care conversations, and that our approach to improvement needs to be multi-faceted to reflect this.
-In late 2018 we established a multidisciplinary working group to develop a national approach to determining, communicating and documenting shared goals of care.
+We held national workshops in late 2017 and early 2018 with key stakeholders, including consumers and in late 2018 we established a multidisciplinary working group to develop a national.
 The group has met several times to develop draft principles and a draft shared goals of care form for testing.
 The principles have been developed through literature review, lived experience, expert opinion and testing with two district health boards (DHBs).
 They are primarily written for use by hospitals but may be applicable in other settings.

 MidCentral and Waitematā district health boards tested the draft principles and form between October 2019 and March 2020.
 They used the draft principles to prepare for testing and the form as an example of how to document the discussion and decision has been informed by their testing.
-The testing was put on hold and we are now reviewing further testing requirements.

 As part of our response to COVID-19, we have made shared goals of care forms, along with related factsheets, available for hospitals and aged residential care facilities on the talkingCOVID webpages.

-Please let us know if you use the form(s) and if you require any assistance (we are available by phone or Zoom, or you can email us at firstname.lastname@example.org).
+Please let us know if you require any assistance (we are available by phone or Zoom, or you can email us at firstname.lastname@example.org).